algoo/hapic/README.md

 ## Installation

-For better performances with yaml module, you can install following (instructions for debian):
+For better performances with yaml module, you can install following (debian instruction):

     sudo apt-get install libyaml-dev

+`libyaml-dev` package can be removed after hapic install.

 ## From source code